Tile Map

 Tile Properties

 Tile set could contain custom properties for each tile, these properties could be used to attach additional information to the tiles in your game.
 This could include surface type (water, lava, dirt, etc.), physics properties (friction, restitution, etc.) and any other you need.
-This is how it could be used in a game:

 Here we have two types of tiles - soil and slime, soil does not have any effect on player's movement speed, while the slime slows down the player by 30%.
 This code does not actually use any physical contact information and just uses tile position, but it could be fixed pretty easily - supply physical contact position to it, and it will return correct results.